Everything will break down; eventually, you are here to see if you can replace different parts of your French press to use it again.

 What to do when your french press has no resistance

-If you’ve done a little research on how to make coffee with a French press, you must’ve found out that pressing down in the plunger of your French press; should last around 30 seconds.
+If you’ve done a little research on how to make coffee with a French press, you must’ve found out that pressing down on the plunger should take around 30 seconds.

 If you haven’t made coffee with the French press before, I suggest clicking here to learn how to do so.
 It’s really fun to do.